Hope you enjoyed Messi's performance against

 The top two tiers of the Spanish football leagues will be on strike next week.

-As it stands, there will be no soccer matches in Spain next weekend after the Spanish players' union, the AFE, Friday called a strike over unpaid wages that will halt games in the country's top four leagues between April 16 and April 19.
+As it stands, there will be no soccer matches in Spain next weekend after the Spanish players' union, the AFE, Friday called a strike over unpaid wages that will halt games in the country's top four leagues between April 16 and April 19.The AFE said that 85% of soccer players in Spain's top three divisions either get paid late or not at all.
+It also says that the Spanish Football Federation still owes the union €8 million ($10.7 million).

 So why are players going unpaid or paid late?
 Here's one reason why.